Skip to main content

 Per-User Data Access

 A common need is that each person only sees their own rows - their own orders, notes, or bookings, never someone else's.
-GenMB handles this in your app's backend logic today: it checks the signed-in user against each record's owner before returning it.
-If you want this, just ask in chat - for example, "only let each user see their own tasks" - and GenMB wires it up using your app's sign-in and, if you use them, your access roles.
+Just ask in chat - for example, "only let each user see their own tasks" - and GenMB writes your app so it tags each record with its owner and filters every read by the signed-in user, using your app's sign-in and, if you use them, your access roles.
+This scoping lives in your app's own code, so keep it in place if you edit those queries by hand.

-A deeper, database-level version of this protection is built into the platform but is not switched on yet.
-The per-user checks in your app's backend logic are what keep data separated in the meantime.
+A deeper, database-level version of this protection - enforced by the server no matter what your app code does - is built into the platform but is not switched on yet.
+Until then, the per-user filtering in your app's code is what keeps data separated, so leave it in place.

 Stuck Schemas